CBD Oil and Pregnancy - How Safe Is It?

 Cannabinoids, like THC and CBD, interact with the body’s endocannabinoid system, but still, not enough is known about what happens during pregnancy or after the birth of a child when they are consumed.

 So, until further research is carried out, it is a personal choice for each expectant or breastfeeding mother about whether they wish to take CBD oil.
 Anecdotal accounts suggest no ill effects, but ultimately we don’t have the data to know for sure either way.
-But if you do decide to take CBD oil during pregnancy, choosing CBD extracted from organic hemp such as Spirit of Hemp full spectrum CBD oil is a must.

 If you’re pregnant and considering taking CBD oil, or indeed have been taking CBD oil for your own health and now find you are pregnant, why not have a frank discussion with your midwife.
 You could even show her this article if like most health professionals, she is lacking in knowledge about CBD oil and pregnancy.
 Why not join our Spirit of Hemp Facebook Community and connect with others who may have used Spirit of Hemp during pregnancy.